Texas Gov. Greg Abbott announces run for fourth term, touts property tax plan, economy, policies

 "As Texans, we will defend this state with every fiber of our being," Abbott continued.
 "We will protect what we built, we will finish what we started.
 We will lead Texas into its glorious future!
 And that's why tonight, I'm here to announce I am running for reelection as your governor for the great state of Texas."

-He touted the state's economy, the 8th largest in the world if it were a country and said Texas is "number one" in electricity generation.
+He touted the state's economy, the 8th largest in the world, and said Texas is "number one" in electricity generation.

-Abbott also said that the Texas economy is "growing twice as fast as the United States' economy."
+Abbott also claimed the Texas economy is "growing twice as fast as the United States' economy."

 Abbott unveils property tax reform plan